Eric Berry: Professional career

+Pre-draft

-Following Tennessee's 37–14 loss to Virginia Tech in the 2009 Chick-fil-A Bowl, Berry announced his decision to forgo his final year of college football eligibility, entering the 2010 NFL Draft.
+Following Tennessee's 37–14 loss to Virginia Tech in the 2009 Chick-fil-A Bowl, Berry announced his decision to forgo his final year of college football eligibility, entering the 2010 NFL draft.
 He attended the NFL Scouting Combine in Indianapolis, Indiana, and performed all of the combine and positional drills.
 Berry finished second among safeties in the 40-yard dash and fifth in the bench press.
 On March 16, 2010, Berry opted to participate in Tennessee's pro day but chose to stand on his combine numbers and only performed positional drills.

 Berry was regarded as the highest scouted safety since Sean Taylor, whom Berry idolized before Taylor's death, and was expected to be selected no lower than No. 7, the Cleveland Browns pick.
 NFL draft experts and scouts projected him to be a first-round pick and a possible top ten selection.
 He was ranked as the top safety prospect in the draft by NFL analyst Mike Mayock, DraftScout.com, Bleacher Report, and Sports Illustrated.

 2010

-The Kansas City Chiefs selected Berry in the first round (fifth overall) of the 2010 NFL Draft.
+The Kansas City Chiefs selected Berry in the first round (fifth overall) of the 2010 NFL draft.
 He became the highest-drafted defensive back since Sean Taylor in 2004, and the highest-drafted Tennessee Volunteer since Jamal Lewis.
 Berry selected number 29 as his jersey number in honor of former Tennessee defensive back standout Inky Johnson, whose career was cut short due to an injury, and also as a tribute to his hometown of Fairburn, Georgia, and the main road U.S. Route 29.

-On July 30, 2010, the Kansas City Chiefs signed Berry to a six-year, $60 million contract that included $34 million guaranteed and made him the highest-paid safety in the league history.
+On July 30, 2010, the Kansas City Chiefs signed Berry to a six-year, $60 million contract that included $34 million guaranteed and made him the highest-paid safety in league history.

 He entered training camp slated as the starting free safety.
 Head coach Todd Haley named him the starter, alongside starting strong safety Jon McGraw, to start the 2010 regular season.